EduardDubenco/EduardDubenco/README.md

   1. Replace the email / Telegram / LinkedIn placeholders in the "Let's Connect" section near the bottom.
   2. Optionally rewrite the one-line descriptions in "Featured Projects" — GitHub had no descriptions set on these repos, so the ones below are best-guess summaries based on repo name + language.
-  3. Push this file (and .github/workflows/snake.yml) to the EduardDubenco/EduardDubenco repo, main branchk.
+  3. Push this file (and .github/workflows/snake.yml) to the EduardDubenco/EduardDubenco repo, main branch.
 -->

 <div align="center">